-- If you want to create an SFTP repository with RSA public key authentication, perform the following steps: - Enable RSA public key authentication in the SFTP repository. - You must log in as the Admin CLI user.
-Enter the host key of the SFTP server from the Cisco ISE CLI using the crypto host_key add command.
+• If you want to create an SFTP repository with RSA public key authentication, perform the following steps:

+- Enable RSA public key authentication in the SFTP repository. - You must log in as the Admin CLI user.
+Enter the host key of the SFTP server from the Cisco ISE CLI using the crypto host\key add command.
 The host key string should match the hostname that you enter in the Path field of the repository configuration page. - Generate the key pairs and export the public key to your local system from the GUI.
-From the Cisco ISE CLI, generate the key pairs using the crypto key generate rsa passphrase test123 command, where, passphrase must be greater than four letters, and export the keys to any repository (local disk or any other configured repository). - Copy the exported RSA public key to the PKI-enabled SFTP server and add it to the "authorized_keys" file. - Step 1 Choose Administration > Maintenance > Repository. - Step 2 Click Add to add a new repository. - Step 3 Enter the values as required to set up new repository.
-See Repository Settings, on page 115 for a description of the fields. - Step 4 Click Submit to create the repository. - Step 5 Verify that the repository is created successfully by clicking Repository from the Operations navigation pane on the left or click the Repository List link at the top of Repository window to go to the repository listing page.
+From the Cisco ISE CLI, generate the key pairs using the crypto key generate rsa passphrase test123 command, where, passphrase must be greater than 13 letters, and export the keys to any repository (local disk or any other configured repository). - Copy the exported RSA public key to the PKI-enabled SFTP server and add it to the "authorized keys" file.